-The Pledge of Eternal Life
+The Pledge of the Eternal Life

 "Whoever eats My flesh and drinks My blood has eternal life, and I will raise him up at the last day" (John 6:54).
+2. Abiding in Christ

 "Whoever eats My flesh and drinks My blood remains in Me, and I in him" (John 6:56).
-3. Oneness of Heart between the Believers
+3. The Oneness of Heart between the Believers